Cosys-Lab/Cosys-AirSim/docs/lidar.md

 * Lidar Pose:
     * Lidar pose in the vehicle inertial frame (in NED, in meters)
     * Can be used to transform points to other frames.
+* Lidar Groundtruth:
+    * for each point of the Point-Cloud a label string is kept that has the name of the object that the point belongs to

 ### Python Examples
 [drone_lidar.py](https://github.com/Microsoft/AirSim/tree/master/PythonClient//multirotor)